simther/sudoku/README.md

-# sudoku
+# Sudoku Solver
-Simple sudoku solver made in python 3
+Simple sudoku solver made with python 3.
+The script is pretty easy to use.
+* Just clone de repository
+* Execute the script
+* When prompter, just input the sudoku from left to right and top to bottom.

+This script has not been optimized with list comprehension or speed improvement but a simple profiler should easily identify any bottleneck.
+Enjoy!